 Walls and floors

-The overall aesthetic should be light and bright, drawing on a soothing, natural colour palette featuring whites, pale earthy neutrals or soft pastels; with crisp black accents added in for a modern touch.
+The overall aesthetic should be light and bright.
+Draw on a soothing, natural colour palette featuring whites, pale earthy neutrals or soft pastels.
+Bring in crisp black accents for a modern touch.

-Walls are usually white or light-coloured, either painted, dressed in shiplap or other panelling, tiled up in white subway tile, or featuring pretty wallpaper.
+Walls are usually white or light-coloured.
+This could mean painted, dressed in shiplap or other panelling, tiled up in white subway tile, or featuring pretty wallpaper.

-Mix in plenty of natural-looking timber through wooden furniture, wooden accents in elements like mirror frames, exposed ceiling beams, or sliding barn doors.
+Mix in plenty of natural-looking timber through wooden furniture.
+Add in wooden accents in elements like mirror frames, exposed ceiling beams, or sliding barn doors.
 Other organic materials such as woven baskets also give the requisite nod to nature.